Want to be a nurse? Get your senior year free!

 How do I apply?

 There is no separate application required for this scholarship at the time of admission, though students will complete a CHI Nursing Scholarship Letter of Intent.
-Students who qualify will receive notification from the Student Financial Aid Office regarding their award while completing their junior year.
+Students who qualify will receive notification from the Financial Aid Office regarding their offer while completing their junior year of nursing.
 At this time you’ll be asked to complete appropriate forms.

 Can I still earn other scholarships?

 The CHI Nursing Scholarship covers the gap remaining between a student’s other institutional scholarships--such as a Sr. Thomas Welder Scholarship and athletic scholarships up to the full price of tuition for the student’s senior year.
 The CHI Nursing Scholarship does not allow for awarded institutional scholarships or grants to extend beyond the full cost of tuition, which is the maximum amount of aid offered through the award.